+The ST parameter window shows three user selectable ST leads.
+The fourth ST value shows the largest absolute ST lead of all monitored leads.
 The ST segment begins at the point where the QRS ends (J-point).
 Typically ST changes are measured at 60 ms or 80 ms after J-point.
 For monitoring purposes it is important that the measurement point is accurate to obtain a reliable trend of ST changes.

-The sophisticated algorithms in GE monitors search for the J and isoelectric (ISO) points.
+The sophisticated algorithms in GE HealthCare monitors search for the J and isoelectric (ISO) points.
 The ISO point is a point on the isoelectric line and is considered the baseline voltage of ECG.
 The system learns the ECG and stores the reference QRST complex.
 The algorithm sets the ISO and J points automatically.
-These points can also be adjusted manually when the E-PSM or E-PRESTN module is used.
-When the CARESCAPETM Patient Data Module or Tram® module is used with a CARESCAPE modular monitor, the ST point can be manually adjusted.
+These points can also be adjusted manually.
 The QRS analysis classifies each beat by using several criteria and rejects distorted complexes from the ST calculation.

 ST is analyzed for all measured leads.
-With a 10-lead trunk cable GE monitors analyze and trend the ST segment changes continuously for 12 leads.
-With a 6-lead trunk cable continuous ST segment analysis and trending are done for eight leads, or for 12-leads if the 12RLTM algorithm is in use.
+With a 10-lead leadwire set GE HealthCare monitors analyze and trend the ST segment changes continuously for 12 leads.
+With a 6-lead leadwire set continuous ST segment analysis and trending are done for eight leads, or for 12-leads if the 12RL[TM] algorithm is in use.
 (Please consult "12RL Reconstructed 12 lead ECG Quick Guide" or the monitor's manual for details.)
-With a 5-lead trunk cable analysis and trending are done for seven leads, and with a 3-lead trunk cable analysis and trending are done for one lead.
+With a 5-lead leadwire set analysis and trending are done for seven leads, and with a 3-lead leadwire set analysis and trending are done for one lead.